zenandesabeliwe/PROG6212/README.md

 Participants
 Links users to events as participants.
 Enrolments
-Stores information when a participant enrols for an event, including the enrolment date.
+saves information when a participant enrols for an event, including the enrolment date.
 Results
 Stores race results, including finish time and finish position.
 Each result is linked to an enrolment.
 4. Primary Keys are